dallas-vanwyk/unit-1-markdown-lab/README.md

 ## Bigger batches

-Ingredient quantities below to make a half or double batch:
+Ingredient quantities to make a half or double batch:
+>Note: Baking times may vary

 | Half | Single | Double |
 | ---- | ------ | ------ |